Welcome

 -

-crossed-out eye icon: Temporarily hides this "living room" area panel from the "home" section.
+crossed-out eye icon: temporarily hides this "living room" area panel in the "home" section.

 -

-gear icon: shows or hides the "living room" area-specific control panels (described below).
+Gear icon: shows or hides the control panels specific to the "living room" area (described below).

 -

-These panels, accessible via the area's "gear" icon, allow you to fine-tune all the "living room" automations.
+These panels, accessible via the "gear" icon in the area, allow you to fine-tune all the automations in the "living room".

 -